Wall powers Wizards past Cavaliers

 It was the Cavaliers’ first home loss of the season following a 9-0 start at Quicken Loans Arena.
-Cleveland had won 29 of their previous 30 home games.
+Cleveland had won 29 of its previous 30 home games.

 “I had some lineups out there tonight that I don’t know if I would have dreamed about,” Wittman said.
 “But I give them credit.
 Our guys did everything that they possibly could and it was enough.”